Skip to main content

 Best Practices

-Return a 200 status code as fast as possible.
+Return any 2xx status code (200, 201, 202, 204, etc.) as fast as possible.
 Process the webhook payload asynchronously if needed—webhooks timeout after 30 seconds.

 Webhooks are delivered asynchronously via background jobs.
 There may be a slight delay between when an event occurs and when you receive the webhook.